FREQUENTLY ASKED QUESTIONS

 I AM NOT SURE IF MY CAMPER CAN RIDE ALL day ...

 At Mt Tam Bikes Camp, we ride a lot, but not non-stop.
 The day is broken up with lots of fun bike-related skill work: drills, exercises, bike mechanics and maintenance.
 We also play games, in addition to having snacks and lunch.
 Each ride is based on the camper’s ability; if s/he gets tired, they can always take a break.

 How do you deal with riders of different abilities?

-It may seem surprising, but after nine years - and teaching over 2000+ campers - we have honed this to an art.
-On day one, we begin with bike skill drills to assess each rider’s ability, and begin coaching fundamentals.
+Thirteen years - and over 2000+ campers - we have honed this to an art.
+On day one, we begin with fun bike skill drills to assess each rider’s ability, and begin coaching fundamentals.
 We then divide into groups by ability, and take each group on rides that are developmentally appropriate.
 Campers always have a choice: if they are tired one day, or want to ride with a friend that is new to the sport, they can choose an easier ride.
 We want to challenge riders without overwhelming them.
 Experience has taught us that if you set the bar high and patiently support that goal, campers will rise up to meet it.

 Mountain biking can be hazardous.
 How do you keep riders safe?

 At Mt Tam Bikes Camp, safety is our number one priority.
 This is where our experience sets us apart from other camps.